 Heat Cramps— Heat cramps are painful, involuntary muscle spasms that usually occur during heavy physical activity in hot environments.
 Muscles most often affected include those of your calves, arms, abdominal wall and back.
 If you are suffering from heat cramps, rest for several hours and drink clear juice or an electrolyte-containing sports drink.

 Heat Exhaustion— Heat exhaustion occurs when the body loses too much water and salt from sweating during hot temperatures.
 The elderly, people who work outside and people with high blood pressure are most at risk of heat exhaustion.
 Continued exposure may lead to heat stroke, which is life-threatening.

 Heat Stroke— Heat stroke is caused by prolonged exposure to high temperatures or by doing physical activity in hot weather.
 Sweating has usually stopped and your body temperature becomes too high; body temperatures can reach as high as 106 degrees in 15 minutes.
 Heat stroke is a life-threatening condition and you should seek immediate medical attention if you or someone you know is suffering from heat stroke.

 Heat-Related Illness in Virginia

 The Virginia Department of Health (VDH) receives data on visits to emergency departments and urgent care centers in Virginia for purposes of public health surveillance.
 These data are analyzed through a syndromic surveillance system, known as ESSENCE, to monitor the health of the community and identify emerging trends of public health concern.
 During the summer months (May to September), the Office of Epidemiology conducts surveillance for heat-related illness.
-For more data about the impact of heat-related illness in Virginia, please visit the Office of Epidemiology Syndromic Surveillance program website.
+For more data about the affects of heat-related illness in Virginia, please visit the Heat-Related Illness Surveillance page on the Office of Epidemiology Syndromic Surveillance program website.